 - Contains several very good, antioxidant-rich non-fragrant plant oils.

 - Not as heavily fragranced as many other facial oil blends.

-- The black cumin seed and rose oils pose a slight risk of irritation.
+- The rose flower oil poses a slight risk of irritation.

 - Doesn't instantly absorb as claimed; these are oils and they can feel greasy unless applied sparingly.